ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **@mention:** A way to get someone's attention on Ello.
 In a post or comment, you can @mention their username and they’ll be notified.

-**[Noise](https://ello.co/wtf/help/friends-and-noise/):** A second stream where you can follow people on Ello.
-Noise defaults to a compressed, fluid grid view that makes it fast to look at a lot of posts quickly (see Friends, above).

 **Omnibar:** The black bar up top never disappears.
 Use the omnibar to post what you’re passionate about, no matter where you are on Ello.

 **[Public Benefit Corporation](https://ello.co/wtf/about/pbc/):** Also called a PBC, a new kind of for-profit company in the USA that exists to produce a benefit for society as a whole — not just to make money for its investors.
 Ello is a PBC with a legal obligation to never sell ads or user data to third parties.

 **Say Ello:** Introduce yourself and post what you’re passionate about using the omnibar.

+**[Starred](https://ello.co/starred):** A second stream that lets you separate your favorite or least favorite posts.
+Use it to reduce clutter and organize your Ello experience any way you like.

-**Stream:** You have two streams on Ello: Friends and Noise.
-When you follow someone, this is where their posts will appear (see Friends & Noise, above).
+**Stream:** You have two streams on Ello.
+This is where posts appear from the people you follow and Star.

 **#tag:** A way of categorizing posts, so that you and everyone else can find them.
 Click a #tag to jump to a list of all posts on Ello with the same tag.
 You can also use #tags in search.